mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 or `::1` (note that multiple domains can do so).

-You could use a subdomain of your business domain, such as `local.my-app.dev`, but there’s another problem with it.
+You could use a subdomain of your business domain, such as `local.my-app.dev`, but there’s another problem with this.

 ## Gotcha 7: some OAuth providers refuse to work with unencrypted http